-The radon gas control system and hardcore is not required beneath cable pits in applications where cable pits are used as these areas will be tanked.
+The radon gas control system and hardcore is not required beneath cable pits as these areas will be tanked.
+Therefore, in the absence of a dedicated radon barrier, all tanking products must provide a warranty stating that the tanking system is capable of resisting radon gas penetration.

-Adequate falls to a drainage sump (3-phase cast iron submersible pump) with approved / agreed pump shall be provided such that standing water cannot collect.
+Adequate falls to aA drainage sump with an (3-phase cast iron submersible pump) with approved / 3 phase agreed pump_cast iron submersible pump shall be provided such that standing water cannot collect.